meilisearch/documentation/learn/getting_started/main_features.md

 # Main Features

+Possible chapters:

+- Download and install
+- Add documents
+- Updates
+- Search
+- Configure options / Refine search? (covers some? of the settings the user can modify)
+- Backup

 This section will go over some of the main features of MeiliSearch to help you get started.

 Once you have everything set up, you can change the default settings .... need a better sentence to summarize the whole thing.